Hundred Years' Croatian–Ottoman War: Military Frontier

 The fiasco of Katzianer's Campaign made a turning point and convinced both Habsburg king and Croatian-Slavonian nobility to turn to creation of defensive buffer zone which would rely on system of fortifications in the borderlands.
-The old medieval fortifications in the area had to be reinforced and reconstructed in accordance with modern rennaisance standards.
+The old medieval fortifications in the area had to be reinforced and reconstructed in accordance with contemporary renaissance standards.
 Likewise, the joint armies confronting the Ottomans had to be united under joint command in order to avoid discord among the commanders.
 The defensive system also had to be permanently and systematically well financed.
 This led to creation of a Military Frontier.
-This buffer zone, back in 16th century was divided into smaller capitancies.
+This buffer zone, back in the 16th century was divided into smaller capitancies.
 Several similar capitancies formed a Frontier, so for example in the area adjacent to Ottoman Slavonia, there was Slavonian Frontier.
-Slavonian Fromtier was further stretching to form a continuation with Croatian Frontier whose center was from 1578, newly built town of Karlovac.
+Slavonian Frontier was further stretching to form a continuation with Croatian Frontier whose center was from 1579, newly built town of Karlovac.
 Carinthian, Carniolan and Styrian nobility agreed to partially finance the Military Frontier in order to hold off the Ottomans in Croatia/Slavonia and therefore prevent them from invading their own lands.
-Financially exhausted Croatian nobility sometimes gave their forts to Styrian/Carniolan counterparts as they had no money to mantain and defend them.
+Financially exhausted Croatian nobility sometimes gave their forts to Styrian/Carniolan counterparts as they had no money to maintain and defend them.
+The area between Bović and Brkiševina was financed by ban of Croatia and was therefore called Ban's Frontier (Banska krajina), subsequently called "Banovina" or "Banija".
+Unlike the rest of the Military Frontier whose defense was a responsibility of Habsburg Military Authorities, the defense of Ban's Frontier fell under responsibility of Croatia.

 Besides the regular garrisons in forts of Military Frontier, troops were also deployed in smaller square shaped wooden palisades with four defensive towers on its corners designed to protect local villagers during the Ottoman incursions.There were also high observation posts manned with guards, between the aforementioned smaller forts.
 In case of the enemy attack, the guard on the observation post would alert friendly troops about the approaching enemies by either firing from a gun or by igniting fire.
 Such organized service enabled swift mobilization in case of the Ottoman incursion.